100 Self-appraisal comments by employee example

 A self-appraisal can feel odd.
 Either we are trying to think of positive feedback for ourselves, or we want to hide performance that maybe we aren’t proud of.
 However, by being honest and diving into our self-directed performance evaluations, we can discern where we need support and where we can offer our expertise in our workplace.
 This is one area of career development that you really can make work in your favor!

-Intranet Platform for Self-appraisals
+Intranet platform for self-appraisals

 According to a 2024 podcast by McKinsey & Co., 77% of employees feel motivated by ongoing development conversations.
 In other words, the once-a-year performance review just doesn’t cut it.
 You need to keep communication channels flowing between managers and staff while encouraging independence through self-appraisals—ideally without the overload of a million different apps.